zydou/arti/doc/dev/notes/memory-limit.md

 We use the heap to keep reducing memory until we go below a low-water mark (hysteresis).

+## Key concepts

+ * **Tracker**: Instance of the memory quota system.
+Each tracker has a notion of how much memory its participants are allowed to use, in aggregate.
+Tracks memory usage by all the Accounts and Participants.
+Different Trackers are completely independent.

+ * **Account**: all memory used withing the same Account is treated equally, and reclamation also happens on an account-by-account basis.
+(Each Account is with one Tracker.)

+ * **Participant**: one data structure that uses memory.
+Each Participant is linked to *one* Account.
+An account has *one or more* Participants.

+ * **Child Account**/**Parent Account**: An Account may have a Parent.
+When a tracker requests memory reclamation from a Parent, it will also request it of all that Parent's Children (but not vice versa).

+ * **Data age**: Each Participant is must be able to say what the oldest data is, that it is storing.
+The reclamation policy is to try to free the oldest data.

+ * **Reclamation**: When a Tracker decides that too much memory is being used, it will select a victim Account based on the data age.
+It will then ask *every Participant* in that Account, and every Participant in every Child of that Account, to reclaim memory.
+A Participant responds by freeing at least some memory, according to the reclamation request, and tells the Tracker when it has done so.

+ * **Approximate** (both in time and space): The memory quota system is not completely precise.
+Participants need not report their use precisely, but the errors should be reasonably small, and bounded.
+Likewise, the enforcement is not precise: reclamation may start slightly too early, or too late; but the memory use will be bounded below by O(number of participants) and above by O(1) (plus errors from the participants).
+Reclamation is not immediate, and is dependent on task scheduling; during memory pressure the quota may be exceeded; new allocations are not prevented while attempts at reclamation are ongoing.

+ * **Queues**: We provide a higher-level API that wraps an mpsc queue and turns it into a Participant.

 ## Higher level memory-tracking/limiting queue API

 Replaces mpsc queues.